-MEC-110 Intro to CAD/CAM1202This course introduces CAD/CAM.
+1 2 This course introduces CAD/CAM.
 Emphasis is placed on transferring part geometry from CAD to CAM for the development of a CNC-ready program.
 Upon completion, students should be able to use CAD/CAM software to produce a CNC program.
 (SP).
-National ID (CIP) 48.0503 Machine Shop Technology/Assistant.202
+National ID (CIP) 48.0503 Machine Shop Technology/Assistant.

-MEC-130 Mechanisms This course introduces the purpose and activ
+MEC-130 Mechanisms